Why Our System Fails — and What Real Recovery Looks Like

 Addiction Treatment Reform Movement: Evidence Based Practices

 If you’ve ever wondered what ‘evidence-based treatment’ actually is — or why so few programs seem to follow it — you’re not alone.
-Here’s how to spot care that’s grounded in science and more likely to support lasting recovery.
+Here’s how to spot care that’s grounded in science and more likely to support lasting recovery

 Addiction Treatment Reform Movement: GLP-1RA – Anti Craving/Reduced Drinking Drug